rticommunity/rticonnextdds-connector-py/docs/threading.rst

 All operations on **different** :class:`Connector` instances are thread-safe.

-Applications can implement their own thread-safety mechanism around a ``Connector`` instance.
+Applications can implement their own thread-safety mechanism around a :class:`Connector` instance.
 The following section provides an example.

 Protecting calls to Connector